sixslime/onjoin/README.md

 # On Join | onjoin
-> Provides a single hook that triggers when a player joins the game.
+> Hook that triggers when a player joins the game.
 ### Dependencies
 (None)